wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

         This method is called by portal_catalog to populate its SearchableText index.
         """

-        # Test this by enable pdb here and run catalog rebuild in ZMI
+        # Test this by enabling pdb here and run a catalog rebuild in the ZMI
         # xxx

         # Speed up string concatenation ops by using a buffer
         entries = []

-        # plain text fields we index from ourself,
+        # plain text fields we index by ourselves,
         # a list of accessor methods of the class
         plain_text_fields = ("Title", "Description")

-        # HTML fields we index from ourself
+        # HTML fields we index by ourselves
         # a list of accessor methods of the class
         html_fields = ("getSummary", "getBiography")

         def read(accessor):
             """
-            Call a class accessor method to give a value for certain Archetypes field.
+            Call a class accessor method to give a value for certain Archetypes fields.
             """
             try:
                 value = accessor()